-Before founding ARC International in 2003, Kim Vance served as President of Egale Canada (Canada’s national LGBT organization), and is a seasoned activist within LGBTI communities at the international, national and local levels.
+Before founding ARC International in 2003, Kim Vance-Mubanga served as President of Egale Canada (Canada’s national LGBT organization), and is a seasoned activist within LGBTI communities at the international, national and local levels.
 For over a decade, Kim served on the editorial board of Atlantic Canada’s LGBT community newspaper, Wayves, and helped found Nova Scotia’s provincial LGBT organisation, NSRAP.
 She has received the Pride Community Service Award in her province, secured the first Registered Domestic Partnership in Canada, and was a successful litigant in one of the Canadian court challenges to secure equal marriage rights for same-sex couples.
 She is also the very proud mother of two adopted children, Marcus and Patty.

 Kim has degrees from Dalhousie and Acadia Universities, specializing in Education, and is pursuing further graduate studies in Adult Education at St. Francis Xavier University.
 As an experienced educator and author, she has conducted training and research within LGBTI communities and trade unions, and has managed community economic development projects, particularly with marginalized women.
 She also has a background in film and television and has produced and directed projects with the Elizabeth Fry Society, Planned Parenthood, LGBT Youth Project and Vision TV.